How to compute totals in Excel / Spreadsheets when Carbone injects new lines?

 - first provide in your template a label (ex

-) on which you can build an excel formula withMATCH
+TOTAL weeks) on which you can build an excel formula withMATCH - use the formula

-to find the relative position of our label in column A, - use
+MATCH("TOTAL weeks",A:A,0)to find the relative position of our label in column A, - use

-function to combine the search step with a reference to the corresponding cell in column B
+INDEXfunction to combine the search step with a reference to the corresponding cell in column B

 then you can perform any computation